Progressive Multifocal Leukoencephalopathy in HIV

 Pathophysiology

-According to a study of HIV-negative controls and HIV-positive patients with or without PML, a third of individuals from all subgroups had JC virus DNA in the urine.
-[18] In the same study, JC virus DNA was detected in 43% of lymphocyte samples and in 63% of plasma samples in HIV-positive patients with PML.
-In HIV-positive patients without PML, however, JC virus DNA was detected in only 13% of lymphocyte samples and in 22% of plasma samples.
-In HIV-negative controls, no lymphocyte or plasma samples harbored JC viral DNA.
+A study comparing HIV-negative controls and HIV-positive patients with or without PML found that a third of individuals from all subgroups had JC virus DNA in their urine.
+[19] In HIV-positive patients with PML, JC virus DNA was detected in 43% of lymphocyte samples and 63% of plasma samples.
+In contrast, in HIV-positive patients without PML, JC virus DNA was detected in only 13% of lymphocyte samples and 22% of plasma samples.
+No JC viral DNA was found in lymphocyte or plasma samples of HIV-negative controls.

-HIV gene products, such as Tat, may be able to transactivate the JC viral promoter directly.
-This provides an additional pathogenic mechanism beyond general immunosuppression.
-The viral infection in oligodendrocytes is lytic.
-It undergoes DNA replication and synthesis of viral capsid proteins inside the cell.
+HIV gene products, such as Tat, may transactivate the JC viral promoter directly, providing a pathogenic mechanism beyond general immunosuppression.
+The viral infection in oligodendrocytes is lytic, involving DNA replication and synthesis of viral capsid proteins within the cell.
 The virus infects other cells from a central nidus in a circumferential manner, leading to the expansion of the demyelinating lesion.
-Astrocytes that are infected by the virus enlarge and take bizarre appearance (distortion of the nuclei with enlargement or multiple nuclei) and resemble the tumor cells in giant cell astrocytomas.
+Infected astrocytes enlarge and take on a bizarre appearance, resembling tumor cells in giant cell astrocytomas.

 In patients with PML who develop immune reconstitution, the entry of JCV-specific T cells, B cells, and monocytes into the CNS at the site of JCV infection helps eliminate the virus.
-However, a subgroup of PML patients shows no or limited response despite immune reconstitution.
-A recent study of 4 patients with multiple sclerosis who developed natalizumab-associated PML and granule cell neuronopathy demonstrated that mutations in the VP1 protein of the JCV may generate altered peptides that escape efficient CD4 T-cell recognition, resulting in impaired support for JCV-specific CD8 T cells that are crucial for eliminating JCV infection of the CNS.
-[19]
+However, a subgroup of patients with PML shows no or limited response despite immune reconstitution.
+A study of four patients with multiple sclerosis who developed natalizumab-associated PML and granule cell neuronopathy demonstrated that mutations in the VP1 protein of the JCV may generate altered peptides that escape efficient CD4 T-cell recognition, resulting in impaired support for JCV-specific CD8 T cells crucial for eliminating JCV infection of the CNS.
+[20]

 Epidemiology